Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Preliminary

-Notably, we posit that even when sharing the same governing equations, each environment possesses a unique dynamical function (though it may not be complex).
-We directly sample the complete model weights $\theta \sim P(\theta | e)$ for a given environment without data for finetuning, which significantly differs from existing practices in dynamics prediction.
+Notably, we posit that even when sharing the same governing equations, each environment determines a unique dynamical function.
+At test time, given a short observation sequence $X_L=\{x_0,...,x_{L-1}\}$ from a new, unseen environment $e \in \mathcal{E}_{te}$, our goal is to generate the complete model weights $\theta_{new}$ by modeling the conditional distribution $P(\theta | X_L)$.
+This approach, which generates a full expert model from scratch without requiring gradient-based finetuning, significantly differs from existing practices in dynamics prediction.